131311313/ClipStatus/README.md

 ### Known Issues
 - When opening `.clip` files directly from File Explorer, the filename may not be detected correctly.
+- It works correctly in py, but when built to .exe, reload does not work and resides in task manager
 - Settings from tray menu might not be applied properly.

 This is due to lack of permissions.
 If you're getting errors trying to overwrite `config.json` with Notepad, this is likely the cause.